-When the measured oxygen saturation or pulse rate falls out of the user-selected range, either "HI" or "LO" will flash on the appropriate screen approximately every 2 to 3 seconds.
-An audible alarm will also be heard every 3 seconds.
+When the measured oxygen saturation or pulse rate falls out of the user-selected range, either "HI" or "LO" will flash on the appropriate screen every 2 seconds.
+An audible alarm will also be heard every 2 seconds.
 Pressing the MUTE button will silence the audible alarm for approximately 1 minute.